 When you hear the earthquake that occurred in the ring of fire such as Japan.
 It was rocked by earthquake in the year 2011.
 We did not think that there would be a tsunami.
 A tsunami is a wave of the sea that moves with a speed of more than 700 kilometers per hour.
 At the time of the earthquake occurred in the shore of Japan, tsunami brought the ocean waves with more than 5 kilometers height to Japan mainland.

-Pacific ring of fire area includes the under the ocean of the northern part and the southern part of United States up to New Zealand and Japan with an area of 25,000 miles.
+Pacific ring of fire area includes the under the ocean of the northern part and the southern part of United States going to New Zealand and up onto Japan with an area of 25,000 miles.
 In the ring of fire, there are 75 percent of all the volcanoes in the world.
 There is 90 percent of the earthquakes of all that exists in the world in the seismic zone.
-Earthquakes happen everywhere but most are so small that they cannot be felt by human.
+Ring of fire earthquakes can happen everywhere but most are so small that they cannot be felt by human.

 When the plates move past or slide horizontally between one another, it causes most of them are caught.
 Eventually, this led to the pressure that causes the rocks to slip or rupture that causes earthquakes.
 Volcanoes are formed due to the smashing plates at convergent plate boundaries through subduction.

 Eighty percent of the largest earthquakes recorded in history occurred along the ring of fire.
 The strongest earthquake so far was 9.5 magnitude earthquake happened in Chile in 1960.
-The most important earthquakes in history around the ring of fire were the earthquakes sized around 9.2 magnitude that occurred in Alaska in 1964 in Prince William Sound, the earthquake sized at 9.1 magnitude that hit the coast of Sumatra, Indonesia in 2004 and the earthquake in Japan in 2011 with size of 9.0 magnitude.
+The most important earthquakes in history around the ring of fire were the earthquakes sized around 9.2 magnitude that occurred in Alaska in 1964 in Prince William Sound, the earthquake sized at 9.1 magnitude that hit the coast of Sumatra, Indonesia in 2004 and countries in South and South East Asia and the earthquake in Japan in 2011 with size of 9.0 magnitude.